Corporate Social Responsibility

 STEP 4 – Reduce Load Through Renewables

-When finalizing project designs or retrofits, prioritize maximizing onsite renewables like solar and wind for resilience, cost parity, and achieving or surpassing net zero status.
+When finalizing project designs or retrofits, prioritize maximizing onsite renewables like solar and wind for resilience, cost parity and achieving or surpassing net zero status.
 Shift from a reliance on fossil fuels to an all-electric building.
 Additionally, it’s important to factor in the cost difference between utility energy and the more stable cost of renewable energy in business models.

-STEP 5 – Purchase Carbon Offsets to Achieve Net Zero
+STEP 5 – Purchase Carbon Offsets

 Consider carbon offsets only if design adjustments are not able to meet project goals for net zero or net positive energy or emissions.
 This helps control costs and reduces long-term operational expenses.